 "All that the Father gives Me will come to Me, and the one who comes to Me I will certainly not cast out...No one can come to Me unless the Father who sent Me draws him; and I will raise him up on the last day."
 (John 6:37; 44)

-This passage of John's gospel narrative is known as the Bread of Life Discourse, where the Lord Jesus Christ had delivered a speech at a Synagogue in Capernaum.
-In the sermon, He likened bread and wine to His body and blood so as to articulate the point to His unbelieving Jewish audience that He was indeed their promised Messiah, who would offer Himself up as an expiatory sacrifice for the sins of mankind.
-It should be noted that Christ chose not to fully reveal Himself to all members of society during much of His earthly ministry so that He could complete His mission of atoning for the sins of the world.
-Moreover, these Jews were not born with a seared conscience against God.
-This is not a matter of people being born hated by God and predestined to eternal condemnation since the timing of creation.
-The context of John 6:32-58 nowhere indicates an irredeemable situation.
-It says nothing concerning regeneration leading to faith, which is required for salvation.
-It says nothing concerning an irresistible calling of the human will.
-Does regeneration proceed faith?
-No, regeneration comes after faith.
-That is what the Scripture affirms (John 20:31; Acts 11:18; Romans 5:1; Ephesians 1:13).
+This passage of John's gospel narrative is known as the Bread of Life Discourse.
+Jesus Christ had delivered a speech at a Synagogue in Capernaum.
+In this sermon, He likened bread and wine to His body and blood so as to articulate the point to His unbelieving Jewish audience that He was indeed their promised Messiah, who would offer Himself up as an propitiatory sacrifice for our sins.
+It should be noted that Christ chose not to fully reveal Himself to all members of society during much of His earthly ministry.
+Jesus did this so that He could complete His earthly mission.

 In John 6:32-58, Jesus Christ was simply trying to get the Jews to see their disconnect from God.
-They did not truly love the Father because they did not love the Son.
+They did not truly love the Father because they rejected the Son.
 One cannot come to have a true relationship with the Father without also believing on the Son.
 Nobody can come to Christ without first hearing and accepting the truth of the gospel.
 Hence, the unbelieving Jews were under spiritual condemnation.
 Their hearts were not right with God.
 The twelve apostles, however, were drawn by the Father through the miracles and sound teachings of Christ.
 Their hearts were open to God.
 As a result, those obedient to the Father also chose to follow the Son.
-The will of the Father is that all who come to Him and believe on His name be saved (John 6:40).
 As a result of the crucifixion, God wants to draw everybody to salvation through faith in Him (John 12:32-33; Romans 11:32).

 Your last paragraph is a perfect summation of problems of Calvinism.